muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 Muldis Object Notation eschews dedicated possreps for some data types that users might expect to see here.
 This section enumerates some and says why.

-Special values of an IEEE floating-point number such as infinities, over/underflows, NaNs, are not part of the **Fraction** possrep and rather would be their own singleton **Article** or **Excuse** possreps, usually left up to the overlaid data model.
+IEEE floating-point signed zeroes, infinities, and NaNs are not part of the **Fraction** possrep (only regular finite numbers are included) and rather would be their own singleton **Article** or **Excuse** possreps, usually left up to the overlaid data model.